Electricity: getting connected or switching

-When you are moving into a house that was previously occupied and still has an electricity connection, you should take a meter reading when you move in.
-You can then contact a service supplier to set up a new account.
+When you are moving into a house that was previously occupied and still has an electricity connection, take a meter reading when you move in.
+Then, contact a service supplier to set up a new account.
 If you are renting, your landlord may have to contact the electricity supplier on your behalf.

 If the house has been disconnected, you need to find out how long it has been disconnected.
 To do this, contact ESBN and provide your MPRN or meter number.
 If the disconnection has been:

-- More than 2 years – You will have to apply to ESBN for a new connection
+- More than 2 years – Apply to ESBN for a new connection

 ESBN has more information about reconnecting electricity supply.